Readers are leaders, and leaders are readers. Here’s a list of 20 great HR books that have the power to transform both you and your organization.

 Summary: “Give and Take” outlines how genuine connections with others impact our success.
 Grant’s research uncovered that at work, most people operate either as givers, takers, or matchers.
 Surprisingly, the givers — individuals who give without expecting anything in return — ended up more successful than others.
 The ideas in this book have the power to transform not only individual success but entire organizations and communities.

-Why it made the list: More often than not, HR leaders like to help people.
+Why it made our list of top HR books: More often than not, HR leaders like to help people.
 The ideas in “Give and Take” help shape that desire to help into intentional actions that contribute to individual and team success.

 5. The Culture Code: The Secrets of Highly Successful Groups